BIOPHILIUMmenu

 Biophilium residencies are designed to facilitate research that will enrich conceptual artists' practice within a small group of like minded creative people.
 Visual artists, writers, musicians, film makers and dancers are invited to apply.
 A jury selects a group of artists based on their portfolios and interests.
 Resident's are invited to present their creative practices to the group.
 Built into the 2 - 2.5 hours of daily programming are discussions, demonstrations, recommended assignments and show and tell.
 Participants are invited to also have short daily one-on-one meetings or studio visits with our director and the other residents in the group.

-This program is especially designed for artists interested in the lives of plants, their experiences and abilities as well as human uses and botanical philiosophies, but you do not need to have any previous naturalist or biology experience to participate.
+This program is especially designed for artists interested in the lives of plants, their experiences and abilities as well as human uses and botanical philosophies, but you do not need to have any previous naturalist or biology experience to participate.
 Participants have opportunities to engage directly with scientists and bio artists.

 Germinate Plant School for artists is a 10-day program for artists to learn about the Plant Kingdom.
-The virtual residencyconsists of daily live video lectures with international botanical researchers on a range of plant related topics & artist talks.
+The virtual residency consists of daily live video lectures with international botanical researchers on a range of plant related topics & artist talks.
 You will You will be invited to participate in many short one on one meetings with artists working with plants around the world.

 Built in to the 2 - 3 hours of daily lectures are discussions, suggested assignments and show and tell.
 The program is designed to give insight into plant knowledge from a wide range of perspectives and will offer a space to connect with like minded creative people.